In-Q-Tel: Governance

 In-Q-Tel is a Virginia-registered corporation, legally independent of the CIA or any other government agency.
 The corporation is bound by its Charter agreement and annual contract with the CIA, which set out the relationship between the two organizations.
-In-Q-Tel's mission (to support the Intelligence Community's technical needs) is promoted by the In-Q-Tel Interface Center (QIC), an office within the CIA that facilitates communication and relationships between In-Q-Tel and government intelligence organizations.
+In-Q-Tel's mission (to support the Intelligence Community's technical needs) is promoted by the In-Q-Tel Interface Center (QIC), an office within the CIA that facilitates communication between In-Q-Tel and government intelligence organizations.
 While In-Q-Tel is a nonprofit corporation, it differs from IARPA and other models in that its employees and trustees can profit from its investments.
 A Wall Street Journal investigation found that in 2016, nearly half of In-Q-Tel's trustees had a financial connection with a company the corporation had funded.

 In-Q-Tel's current president and CEO is Steve Bowsher.

-Original members of the board include Lee A. Ault, III, Norman R. Augustine, John Seely Brown, Stephen Friedman, Paul G. Kaminski, Jeong H. Kim, Alex J. Mandl, John N. McMahon, and William J. Perry.
+Original members of the board include Lee A. Ault, III, Norman R. Augustine, John Seely Brown, Michael M. Crow, Stephen Friedman, Paul G. Kaminski, Jeong H. Kim, Alex J. Mandl, John N. McMahon, and William J. Perry.

-The chairman of the board is Michael M. Crow.
+Christopher A. Darby was appointed president and chief executive officer in 2006, a position he held until December 2023.
+On 14 December 2023, Steve Bowsher, formerly the organisation's president, was appointed to succeed him as CEO, while Darby transitioned to vice chair of the board.
+As of 2009, the chairman of the board is Michael M. Crow, president of Arizona State University.

 Investments

-The company lists the majority of its investments on its website page.

-In-Q-Tel functions partially in public; however, what products it has and how they are used is strictly secret.
-According to The Washington Post, "virtually any U.S. entrepreneur, inventor or research scientist working on ways to analyze data has probably received a phone call from In-Q-Tel or at least been Googled by its staff of technology-watchers."
+In-Q-Tel operations are partially public, but specific products and their uses are classified.
+Its portfolio, includes a range of technology startups and research initiatives.